GrantJEmerson/Wotspot/README.md

 </p>

 ## About
-Wotspot is Hotspot without the fees.
+Wotspot is a hotspot without the fees.
 Wotspot allows any iOS device to host a session and share their mobile data.
 It works just like a regular hotspot, accept there is no monthly fee and all tasks are limited to the Wotspot browser.
 Up to 7 devices can connect to the host and use their data to surf the web.

 Setting Up a Session:
 - Creating a new Wotspot session is as easy as pressing "Host" on the home screen.